HighIander/matrix-gallery/README.md

 ## Installation

-0. Download into a directory on your computer, e.g. to [downloads/matrix-gallery]
+0. Download into a directory on your computer, e.g. to [downloads/matrix-gallery].
+You can download a zip file and extract it on your computer from the latest release here: https://github.com/HighIander/matrix-gallery/releases

 ### Chrome / Edge installation
 1. Open: